Beginner Guide: ATV Controls Explained (With Photos)

 Most ATVs use a locking mechanism on the hand brake lever to activate the parking brake.
 Squeeze the lever against the handlebar and press the parking brake lock to engage the lock.

 To disengage the parking brake, squeeze the hand brake lever until the brake lock disengages automatically.
-On some ATVs, you’ll have to manually turn off the parking brake lock.
+On some ATVs, the parking brake lock must be manually deactivated.

 Handlebars